 And sometimes, even when we do set aside time to work on our goal, we find ourselves interrupted or distracted.
 The phone rings, or we stop to grab a snack and notice that the refrigerator could use a good scrub.
 Two hours later, we may have had a nice chat with a friend and our fridge might be sparkling clean, but we’re no closer to our goal.

-I think there’s often a spiritual component to our struggle with goals as well.
-The Devil knows that our God-given gifts and goals are powerful and can have an eternal impact, so he lies to us and tells us that our dreams and desires don’t really matter.
+There’s often a spiritual component to our struggle with goals as well.
+The Devil knows our God-given gifts and goals are powerful and can have an eternal impact.
+So he lies to us and tells us our dreams and desires don’t really matter.
 Who are you to think you can make a difference? he whispers.

-It took me years of pushing through doubts and distractions, but I finally did start a blog near the end of 2017, and every time I receive an email from a reader telling me that they were encouraged by a post I wrote, I’m thankful that I was faithful to do what God called me to do.
+It took me years of pushing through doubts and distractions.
+But I finally did start a blog near the end of 2017.
+And every time I receive an email from a reader telling me that they were encouraged by a post I wrote, I’m thankful I was faithful to do what God called me to do.

 How about you?
 Do you feel God prompting you to do something, yet months and even years have passed with little progress?